-Seigaiha (Blue wasves of the Ocean) – Japanese patterns meaning
+Seigaiha (Blue wasves of the Ocean) – Japanese pattern meaning

 The word “seigaiha” (or seikaiha) 青海波 is composed by three kanji which respectively means blue (青), ocean (海) and waves (波).